Lawrence North High School: Marching band

 Lawrence North's band program was merged with its Lawrence Central counterpart to form Marching Pride of Lawrence Township in 2014.
 It currently has more than 250 members, divided into various program such as marching band, color guard, winter guard, concert band, jazz band, and pep band.
 They are selected to participate in 2017 Rose Parade in Pasadena, California.

 Student publication

 The main publication of the school is North Star, a student-run newspaper that is published ten times a year.
 There is also yearbook program LYNX, video news program Cat's Eye, and literary magazine.

-Other activities

-Other Lawrence North clubs and organizations including Model United Nations, National Honor Society, Academic Team, Drama Club, Speech and Debate, Inside/Out, Spanish Honor Society, Show Choir, Chess Club, Bilingual Newsletter, Performance Dance Team, International Club, Lynx (Yearbook), Ski and Snowboarding and Principal's Advisory Councile.